In his classic 1937 book Think and Grow Rich (download pdf of entire book), Napoleon Hill contrasts creative imagination with synthetic imagination:

 2. Napoleon Hill’s Infinite Intelligence is similar in meaning to Edward Matchett’s media (see other terms he used) and Carlos Castaneda’s intent | Read more

-In order to activate the creative power of Imagination, you must first activate the superpower Transcend the Mundane — a synthesis of the creative powers Openness, Faith and Groundedness.
+In order to activate the creative power of Imagination, you must activate the superpower Transcend the Mundane — a synthesis of the creative powers Groundedness, Faith and Openness.

 Faith is a precondition for activating the three superpowers